Adjust-A-Wings Enforcer Reflector only

-Get your light footprint spot on, whatever your reflector height with an Adjust-a-Wing Enforcer.
+Get your light footprint spot on, whatever your reflector height with an Adjust-A-Wings Enforcer.

 It’s made from reflective hammertone.

-It’s easy to alter your beam angle - there are 4 wing positions and you can lower your lamp holder.
+It’s easy to alter your beam angle - there are 3 wing positions so can narrow or widen your reflector to suit your height and stage of growth.
+You can also lower your lamp holder.

-• Narrow or widen your light footprint (4 positions)
+• Narrow or widen your light footprint (3 wing positions)

 • Raise or lower lamp holder

 • Cover an area of 1.5m x 1m